 A rake looks like a pin brush but with fewer and longer pins.
 It reaches deep into double and heavy coats and removes unwanted undercoat.

-Deshedding tools look like a comb with small teeth that’s attached to a handle.
-When dragged across a dog’s coat, the tool removes loose hair in the inner layer and leaves a dog’s top layer looking healthy and well groomed.
+Deshedding tools look like a comb with small teeth that are attached to a handle.
+When dragged across a dog’s coat, the tool removes loose hair in the inner layer and leaves a dog’s top layer looking healthy and well-groomed.

 You might have also noticed that pet suppliers sell a glove with small rubber teeth attached.
 These rubber grooming mitts help smooth out a dog’s coat and promote skin circulation.

 Ultimately, though, they’re better for short-haired dogs and not quite right for a Golden Retriever.

 Grooming a Golden isn’t as hard as it looks – but that doesn’t mean it’s easy either.

 People may be intimidated by the breed’s thick, flowing fur and think that it requires a lot of upkeep.